-As mentioned in the prelude station ‘B’ was a bit of a problem in that it was completely out on a limb compared to most of the other stations but it had to be done and so we left the Ginza and Hibiya district behind to head for Bakuro-Yokoyama where we had a short lunch break at Matsuya for its very cheap beef bowl dish (only 250 yen at that time) and then it was off to the Idabashi district where a few stations needed to be checked off.
+As mentioned in the prelude, station ‘B’ was a bit of a problem in that it was completely out on a limb compared to most of the other stations but it had to be done and so we left the Ginza and Hibiya district behind to head for Bakuro-Yokoyama where we had a short lunch break at Matsuya for a very cheap beef bowl dish (only 250 yen at that time) and then it was off to the Iidabashi district where a few stations needed to be checked off.
 Before that Michael said we should stop at Otemachi for another ‘O’ stop as its the only one to have five metro lines going through it.

 Jimbocho, Ichigaya and Yotsuya soon followed with the latter two being the only JR (Japan Railways as opposed to all the other private Metro ones) stations on the journey.
 This wasn’t really an issue for me.
 I just thought it more interesting to have a photo taken outside a proper station rather than the typical Metro station with its steps leading down underground.
 As we rolled along the riverside into Ichigaya we could see many people fishing for fun at a place which featured in a BBC programme about Japan early last year.
 It’s one of those places where you pay to fish and then put them back in for the next customers to catch.
 Tranquility and peace and quiet are supposedly the order of the day but that looked hard to imagine with so many people there and trains going by every few minutes next to the place.
 I also wanted Yotsuya included as I was working there this month on Tuesdays.

 Ushigome-Yaniguchi was unknown territory for both of us and was a tiny station in a quite difficult to find area and as we took some backstreets from there to Waseda just before 2pm the journey was starting to take its toll in terms of all those hours sat on the saddle if you know what I mean!